sadiqinz/cdk-3tier-ab3/README.md

 1. Create an IAM user to be used for CodeCommit
 2. Create CodeCommit repository
 3. Create EC2 Instance KMS Key for access to server if required
+4. Create ACM Certificate and specify the ARN
 4. Specify Secret Manager's ARN in startup script